ahmedkhaled4219/Linux-Labs/README.md

 ### Delete a file

     for the soucre directory : wx
+    for the file : NO need for permissions

 ### Change to a directory
     for the directory : x